 Procedures: This is accomplished using the City's Security Information and Event Management (SIEM) and system specific audit logs.
-The SIEM is monitored 24/7, and the logs are reviewed weekly.

 Control Objective: The organization is able to detect failures of critical security control systems in a timely manner.

 Standard: Asset custodians and data owners are required to: